Trip Tips: Palm Springs, a stylish oasis for sun-drenched leisure

 City officials negotiated an extension of Marilyn's original departure, so she will now be sticking around until this spring.

-At The Living Desert at 47900 Portola Avenue in nearby Palm Desert, lovers of flora and fauna can stroll around 1,200 acres, exploring trails, gardens, an aviary and exhibits that include butterflies, mountain lions, reptiles and longhorn sheep. (here)
+At The Living Desert at 47900 Portola Avenue in nearby Palm Desert, lovers of flora and fauna can stroll around 1,200 acres (485 hectares), exploring trails, gardens, an aviary and exhibits that include butterflies, mountain lions, reptiles and longhorn sheep. (here)

 BREAKFAST, LUNCH AND DINNER